SS Lurline (1932): As Lurline (1932)

+Taking a southerly route to avoid the Japanese Navy, the ship stopped at Wellington and then Auckland, New Zealand.
+The ship departed Auckland and entered a zone where two freighters had been sunk by Japanese submarines in recent days.
+The soldiers stayed fully dressed and wide eyed for the two days to Sydney.

+They arrived in southern Australia at Port Adelaide on 14 May 1942, having traveled 9000 mi in 23 days.

 She spent the war providing similar services, often voyaging to Australia, and once transported Australian Prime Minister John Curtin to America to confer with President Roosevelt.
 Wartime events put Lurline at risk.
 Royal Australian Air Force trainee pilot Arthur Harrison had been put on watch without adequate training.
 "A straight line of bubbles extending from away out on the starboard side of the ship to across the bow.
 I had never seen anything quite like it, but it reminded me of bubbles behind a motorboat.
 I called to the lad on watch on the next gun forward.
 A few seconds later the ship went into a hard 90° turn to port.
 We RAAF trainees received a severe reprimand from the captain for not reporting the torpedo.
 Anyway, it was a bad miss."

 Lurline was returned to Matson Lines in mid-1946 and extensively refitted at Bethlehem-Alameda Shipyard in Alameda, California, in 1947 at a cost exceeding US$18 million, with accommodations designed by Raymond Loewy for 484 first-class and 238 cabin-class passengers, served by a crew of 444.
 She resumed her San Francisco–Los Angeles–Honolulu service from 15 April 1948, calling at Los Angeles on April 16 and arriving at Honolulu on April 21.

 Her high occupancy rates during the early 1950s caused Matson to also refit her sister ship Monterey (renaming her SS Matsonia) and the two liners provided a first-class-only service between Hawaii and the American mainland from June 1957 to September 1962, mixed with the occasional Pacific cruise.
 Serious competition from jet airliners caused passenger loads to fall in the early 1960s and Matsonia was laid up in late 1962.

 Only a few months later, Lurline arrived in Los Angeles with serious engine trouble in her port turbine, and was laid up, with the required repairs considered too expensive.
 Matson instead brought the Matsonia out of retirement, and characteristically, changed her name to Lurline.
 The original Lurline was sold to Chandris Lines in 1963.